logo

 Trump’s performance on the issues

-- Majorities of voters approve of Trump’s handling of most issues at the beginning of his second term, with the president receiving his best marks on immigration (56% approval) and national security (55%).
+• The bulk of voters approve of Trump’s handling of most issues at the beginning of his second term, with the president receiving his best marks on immigration (56% approve) and national security (54% approve).

-- Trump faces the highest disapproval rating when it comes to his handling of abortion 44% disapprove) and LGBTQ+ rights (43% disapprove).
+• Trump faces the highest disapproval rating when it comes to his handling of abortion (47%), LGBTQ+ rights (43%)

 Congressional trust on the issues

-- Republicans hold big advantages over Democrats on trust to handle immigration, national security, trade and the economy.
+• Republicans hold big advantages over Democrats on trust to handle immigration, national security, and the national debt.

-- Voters are much more likely to trust Democrats to handle health care, LGBTQ+ rights, climate change, abortion and Medicare/Social Security.
+• Voters are much more likely to trust Democrats to handle health care, LGBTQ+ rights, abortion and Medicare/Social Security.

-- Voters are closely divided over whom they trust to handle energy policy.
+• Voters are closely divided over whom they trust to handle energy policy and taxes.

 News